 Unraveling disease mechanisms for degenerative disorders remains a mainstay of departmental activities.
 Immunotherapies and platforms for testing drugs in animal models of Alzheimer's disease, Parkinson's disease, depression, amyotrophic lateral sclerosis, neurological consequences for diabetes, and HIV-1 associated neurocognitive disorders abound in our laboratories.
 Core facilities and centers of technology excellence abound in the department with principal collaborators in confocal imaging, magnetic resonance imaging, and computed tomography/SPECT.

 While discussions of the individual faculty research efforts are contained within the web site, the best place to read about the research is in the pages of the medical literature.
-In the last five years, our faculty published over 200 primary papers, the textbook Neuroimmune Pharmacology , and on PubMed the Journal of Neuroimmune Pharmacology (2012 impact factor 4.574).
+Our faculty published over 250 primary papers, the textbook Neuroimmune Pharmacology, and on PubMed the Journal of Neuroimmune Pharmacology (2014 impact factor 3.172).
 Our papers have appeared in Blood, Proceedings of the National Academy of Sciences (USA), The Journal of Clinical Investigation, The Journal of Immunology, Molecular Pharmacology, The Journal of Pharmacology and Experimental Therapeutics, Journal of Virology, The American Journal of Pathology, and others; and over 190 reports in xPharm.

 Gratifying aspects of our own faculty's growth is their individual successes in peer-reviewed support for their research and their national stature.
-The department's faculty continues to grow with exceptional hires and young faculty who thrive and develop.
+The department's faculty continues to grow with exceptional hires and young faculty who thrive and develop in the state of art research facilitites.

 target="_self">Instruction of medical, pharmacy, graduate, nursing and allied health science students (physician assistants, physical therapists, radiation sciences, and clinical perfusionists) has continually generated high accolades from faculty peers and students.
 Placement of Ph.D. recipients into research and clinical programs at Washington University in St. Louis, Cornell University Medical Center, Duke University, Emory University, University of Arizona, and University of Michigan speak to the accomplishments of the graduate students in the department.